janssenr/MyParcelApi.Net/README.md

 ```

 ## DeleteSubscription
 Use this function to delete webhook subscriptions.
-You specify multiple subscription ids
+You can specify multiple subscription ids.

 ```
 var success = await client.DeleteSubscription(new[] { 1 });